Said bin Ahmad Al Busaidi

-Said bin Ahmad (died 1803) was briefly the Imam and Sultan of Oman, the second of the Al Said dynasty, ruling the country between 1783 and 1786.
+Said bin Ahmad (died 1803) was briefly the Imam of Oman, the second of the Al Bu Said dynasty, ruling the country between 1783 and 1786.

 Rule

 Said bin Ahmad was the son of the Imam and Sultan Ahmad bin Said al-Busaidi, and was elected Imam on his father's death in 1783.
 The succession was unchallenged, and Said took possession of the capital, Rustaq.

 His brothers Saif and Sultan bin Ahmad called on Sheikh Sakar of the Shemal tribal group to help them gain the throne.

 Sheikh Sakar took the towns of Hamra, Shargah, Rams and Khor Fakan.
 Said fought back, but was unable to regain these towns.

 However, Saif and Sultan felt it was too dangerous for them to stay in Oman.
 Saif sailed for East Africa, intending to set himself up as a ruler there.
 He died there soon after.
 Sultan escaped to Gwadar on the Makran coast of Balochistan.